spinalcom/spinal-organ-network_export_sample/README.md

 This organ connect to the hub then search for the network.
 Once the network found it will start to get all de Devices (even the one nested).
-For each Device get their endpoint and data fron yesterday (mindnight to midnight J-1)
+For each Device get their endpoint and data fron yesterday (mindnight to midnight J-1).
+Then finally write in a file the result.

 The data in the `Graph Manager` will be as the following
 - Graph